HaomingChen1998/Portfolio-Project/Statistics/README.md

 <h1 align="center">How to choose what ML to use?</h1>

-# Type of Data available:
+# Determining which model to use:
-1. Classification Problem:
+1. Classification Problem: (Logistic regression, Support Vector Machines (SVM), Random Forest, Decision Tree, k-Nearest Neighbors/KNN):
 - Seaborn -> pairplot

     import seaborn as sns